aquasecurity/starboard-octant-plugin/README.md

 # Octant Starboard Plugin

-This is an [Octant][octant] plugin for [Starboard][starboard] which provides visibility into vulnerability assessment reports for Kubernetes workloads stored as [custom security resources][k8s-security-crds].
+This is an [Octant][octant] plugin for [Starboard][starboard] which provides visibility into vulnerability assessment reports for Kubernetes workloads stored as [custom security resources][starboard-crds].

 ## Install